bids-standard/bids-specification/src/99-appendices/11-qmri.md

 application by creating logical groups of input files through `suffix` and certain entities representing acquisition parameters (`echo`, `flip`,`inv`, `mt`) or file parts (`part`).

-If a qMRI file collection is intended for creating structural quantitative maps (e.g., `T1map`), files belonging to that collection are stored in the `anat` subfolder.
+If a qMRI file collection is intended for creating structural quantitative maps (for example, `T1map`), files belonging to that collection are stored in the `anat` subfolder.
 Below is an example file collection for `MP2RAGE`: